Piyush-1678/Authentication/README.md

 # Authentication
-This projrct helps to verify user authenticity.
+This project helps to verify user authenticity.